-Often introduced as an alternative to suspension, it is recommended that restorative practices be implemented as a "whole-school approach."
+It is recommended that restorative practices be implemented as a "whole-school approach."
 With whole-school implementation, all staff in a school attend intensive RP trainings to learn the theory underlying the practice as well as specific skills to help build positive relationships with students and one another - which in turn builds a positive school community.
 In the training, school-based personnel are encouraged to involve students in the conflict resolution process, rather than simply imposing discipline on students or solving problems for students.
-This approach shifts the adult role from that of "sole authority" to a role that is more akin to facilitator in the teaching and learning process.
+This approach shifts the adult role from that of "sole authority" to a role that is more akin to a facilitator in the teaching and learning process.

-When the entire school implements restorative practices, time for restorative circles is built into the school schedule with sufficient frequency to enable students and teachers to get to know one another and build relationships.
+When the entire school implements restorative practices, time for restorative circles is built into the school schedule with sufficient frequency to enable students and teachers to get to know one another and build trust and mutual respect.
 When using RP to resolve student conflicts, all parties in the dispute sit in a circle to talk through what occurred.
 Each party is asked what can be done to resolve the matter.
 A written document memorializes the agreed upon recommendations and the adult facilitator checks in with students at a later date to ensure that the recommendations have been followed.

 A restorative approach provides a holistic, tiered infrastructure of prevention, support, and response.
 Tier I consists of primary prevention measures to foster a positive school climate, including community-building circles and affective communication techniques.
 The secondary tier includes circles or conferences to respond to conflicts and minor behavioral incidents.
 The third, more formal level of response targets serious behavioral infractions.
-This targeted response is used either as an alternative or supplement to exclusionary punishment or as a reengagement tool for students who are returning to the classroom following drop out, experience in the juvenile justice system, or other extenuating circumstances.

-This tiered approach-combining foundational preventative community-building with targeted responses to conflict and unacceptable behavior-has been shown to be most effective (Kidde & Alfred, 2011; Morrison, Thorsborne & Blood, 2005).
+This targeted response is used either as an alternative or supplement to exclusionary punishment or as a reengagement tool for students who are returning to the classroom following extended school absence or disengagement, experience in the juvenile justice system, or other extenuating circumstances.
+The tiered approach illustrated below, which combines foundational preventative community-building, with targeted responses to conflict and unacceptable behavior-has been shown to be most effective (Kidde & Alfred, 2011; Morrison, Thorsborne & Blood, 2005).